aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/pilgrimage/sukkot/liqutei-tefilot-i145-for-sukkot-by-reb-nosson-sternhartz-of-nemirov.html.md

 May the verse be realized as it is written:
-"YHVH, you save human and behemah/domesticated-animal."[foot]Psalms 37:7.[/foot] and as it says: "Blessed will be the fruit of your womb and the fruit of your land and the fruit of your livestock, the offspring of your domesticated-animals and the flocks of your sheep."[foot]Deuteronomy 28:4.[/foot]
+"YHVH, you save human and behemah/domesticated-animal."[foot]Psalms 37:7.[/foot] and as it says: "Blessed will be the fruit of your womb and the fruit of your fertile-ground, and the fruit of your domesticated-animals, the offspring of your tame-ones, and the flocks of your sheep."[foot]Deuteronomy 28:4.[/foot]
 </div></td></tr>